-Avoid this by getting your customer’s explicit confirmation of the name and contact details of the person responsible for payment.
-If that person changes, and your customer doesn’t inform you, they are at fault.
+A good accounts receivables clerk avoids this by getting your customer’s explicit confirmation of the name and contact details of the person responsible for payment.
+If that person changes and your customer doesn’t inform you, they are at fault.
 But even if the “wrong” person does get your invoice, they need to take responsibility and pass it on to who makes payment.
 If you’ve made the best effort you could to get it to the right person, your customer cannot justifiably fault you.

 Ask for an explicit date from them as to when this person will be reachable.
 Agree a date after that on which you’ll call back.

 Your customer’s payment policy has no bearing on you unless you’ve explicitly agreed to it.
 Similarly, you should ensure your customer has agreed to your terms explicitly in writing - then they’re bound by them.
 Be aware of all relevant terms and conditions; they might not all be located on the invoice.
 There may be a separate contract or SLA for the goods/services provided, whose terms apply.
 This same advice applies for the similar excuse “Sorry, you’ve missed our pay run.”

 Some customers will cite issues as excuses to not pay.
 Check your terms, but in many cases as long as you have delivered the goods or services, they have to pay.
 This doesn’t mean there won’t have to be a query resolution process (where the buyer may be due compensation), but they can’t delay payment of the invoice.
 For further guidance on dealing with invoice disputes, see our guide to collections for credit controllers.